bacionejs/cat/README.md

 `let angle = u + l.lowerMin + (l.lowerMax - l.lowerMin) * e;`

-- `lowerMin` keeps the knee slightly bent, even at rest.
-- `lowerMax` defines the full stretch when the foot reaches forward.

 ### 4. Subtle body bobbing

 To tie it all together, the whole body is given a slight **up-and-down bob**: